nacer-eb/KrotovHopfieldWaddington/README.md

-# Generalized Hopfield Network + Waddington differentiation
+# Generalized Hopfield Network + Waddington

 Code, figures, movies, and examples for the [Waddington differentiation and saddle bifurcation for prototype learning](https://arxiv.org/) paper.